chem-data-extraction/polymer-Tg-prediction-dataset/reports/practice_01_record_and_schema.md

 ## Topic

-Aptamer–protein binding dataset (example template).
+Polymer Glass Transition Temperature (Tg) Prediction Dataset.

 ## Scientific task

-Collect experimentally reported aptamer–protein binding measurements for comparing affinity values and assay conditions across sources.
+Collect experimentally reported glass transition temperatures (Tg) for synthetic polymers defined by their SMILES repeat unit, for downstream structure–property modeling and cross-source comparison of Tg values across polymer families.

 ## One-record definition

-**One record** = one experimentally reported aptamer–protein binding measurement from a specific source (one row in `data/processed/dataset.csv`).
+**One record** = one experimentally reported Tg measurement for one polymer (defined by its repeat unit SMILES) under specific measurement conditions from one identified source (one row in `data/processed/dataset.csv`).

 ## Examples of records